Everything You Need to Know About Day 19 of the World Cup

 Falcao on #COL v #ENG "Tomorrow's match is a match we always dreamt to play in since we were young children, so our players are really looking forward to that.
 We're used to playing games like this.
 We know we have a huge responsibility"

-England have their own striking threats and in captain Harry Kane have the tournament's top scorer with five goals so far.
+England have their own striking threats and, in captain Harry Kane, have the tournament's top scorer with five goals so far.

 The Tottenham Hotspur man has offered his view on the clash: